openedx/docs.openedx.org/source/educators/references/course_development/course_title_guidelines.rst

   guidelines.
 * Make sure the course title targets a global audience.

-.. only:: Partners

- For more information about how to add your course name, see `Pub Create a Course`_.

-.. only:: Open_edX

 For information about how to add your course name, see :ref:`Creating a New Course <Create a New Course>`.

 .. note::
   The title that you specify when you create your course becomes part of the